robbyrussell/indexter/README.md

 Don't.
 Honestly, it's not a great experience yet.
 You'll just be disappointed.

-But if you really, really want to, after loading the gem:
+But if you really want to, after loading the gem:

 ```
 $ rails c